scottrobertson/scrutiny/README.md

 [![Downloads](https://poser.pugx.org/scottrobertson/scrutiny/d/total.png)](https://packagist.org/packages/scottrobertson/scrutiny)

 An agnostic monitoring system written in PHP.
-You can monitor any Service, and report it anywhere (pushover.net for example) it if goes down.
+Monitor any service, and report on it's status.

 Each [Reporter](https://github.com/scottrobertson/scrutiny/wiki/Reporter) can subscribe to [Events](https://github.com/scottrobertson/scrutiny/wiki/Events) from [Services](https://github.com/scottrobertson/scrutiny/wiki/Service).
 There are 3 events: **up**, **down**, and **recovery**.
 Services can collect any meta data they want, and Reporters will have access to this data.
 This allows you to collect stats for instance.